polkadot-developers/polkadot-docs/develop/application-devs/interact/understand-parachain-data.md

 ## Exposing runtime information as metadata

 To interact with a node or the state of the blockchain, you need to know how to connect to the chain and access the exposed runtime features.
-In general, this interaction involves a remote procedure call (RPC) to request information you're interested in retrieving or updating.
+This interaction involves a Remote Procedure Call (RPC) through a node endpoint address, typically through a secure web socket connection.
 An application developer typically needs to know about the contents of the runtime's logic, including the following details:

 - The version of the runtime that the application is connecting to.